26 Dec Let Us Make Your Proposal Work: How to Win Color Team Reviews

 Pink Team Review

-The Pink Team review represents proposal completion of 65-70 percent.
-Your document should have meaningful content in each section.
+The Pink Team review, a crucial phase in proposal development for government contracts, represents proposal completion of 65-70 percent.
+It’s essential to have meaningful content in each section, demonstrating progress towards government RFP compliance.
 In the most basic terms, the Pink Team review documents add narrative and details to the outline you provided for the Blue Team review.

 Remember the graphics and tables you decided on in the Blue Team review?
 Now is when you add those in, along with plenty of other narrative content.
 Don’t worry too much about grammar or style at this point.
 You are just getting the words on paper.